seanmarcia/pythonforgood.org/yearbook.md

 #### 2015

-In 2015, Code for Good was held at the Fairfax Campus of George Mason University.
+In 2015, Python for Good was held at the Fairfax Campus of George Mason University.

 ##### Humane Society of Fairfax County